Merkoba/Meltdown/arguments.md

 ### on-shift-middle-click

-Commands to run when shift middle clicking the text
+Commands to run when shift middle clicking the display

 Default: [Empty string]